 Laurie Anderson Home Of The Brave DVD

 Fans of Laurie Anderson in search of a DVD of Home Of The Brave are probably out of luck.
 The film, only available on VHS and laserdisc, has long been out of print.
-The laserdisc had the advantage of being in widescreen format, although due to the technology of the time, the video is letterboxed to fit 1.33:1, meaning it is windowboxed when viewed on a widescreen display..
+As far as I know, all VHS copies were full screen (4:3).
+The laserdisc had the advantage of being in widescreen format (4:3 letterboxed).
+You have to remember that in the year 1995, there were no wide screens in homes, so everything was formatted to fit a 4:3 screen.

 The next step was to create some menus for Adobe Encore DVD.
-To get access to the fonts that Laurie used in the slides during her show (Chicago, Monaco, Geneva), I fired up an old Macintosh running System 7.
-After a few tricks to bypass TrueType fonts, I managed to get the pixellated fonts for the menus.
+To get the fonts that Laurie used in the slides during her show (Chicago, Monaco, Geneva), I fired up an old Macintosh running System 7.
+I wanted the old-school blocky bitmapped fonts, so I had to make some system tweaks to disable TrueType fonts.
 Once I figured out the tricks in using layers in Adobe Photoshop to highlight selections on the DVD menus, I was able to create the following DVD menus using scans from the Laserdisc cover art and frame captures from the video.
-The images are shown at 1/4 scale.
-Because the video was letterboxed to fit a 1.33:1 screen, I scaled the video up during the transcoding procedure to convert the digital video to DVD MPEG with a 16:9 aspect ratio.
-When playing back the DVD, the video fills a widescreen TV (no longer windowboxed), although the video is a little fuzzier due scaling up.

 According to Laurie Anderson's Official Website, a DVD film/video box set collection, including "Home of the Brave" is planned to be released.